Dr Kerrie Reading

 Personal statement

-Kerrie has performed and exhibited performance work within the UK in various sites including forests, trains, factories and theatres.
-Between 2007 and 2012 she was an associate performer with theatre makers Stan's Cafe, touring internationally to festivals and venues.
-Kerrie has devised new performance works with Talking Birds, Cyrff Ystwyth and Ali Matthews.
+Kerrie has performed and exhibited performance work within the UK at various sites including forests, trains, factories and theatres with her former company, Needless Allies.
+She was an associate performer with theatre makers Stan's Cafe, touring internationally to festivals and venues, she has devised new performance works with Talking Birds, Cyrff Ystwyth and Ali Matthews, and as a solo performer.

 Academic qualifications